 You can vary this scenario endlessly.
 What if the fat man was also the mad man?
 What if the one person tied up was your spouse, parent or sibling?
 What if the five men were all convicted murderers who had escaped?

+All of these scenarios are part of the trolley problem.
 There is an entire science devote to ethical and psychological issues called experimental philosophy, or X-Phi and even Trolleyology.
 Experimental philosophy uses data gathered through surveys of hypothetical moral scenarios.
 It’s a scientific attempt to draw conclusions on how people reach moral decisions.
 In doing so, X-Phi is a strange brew of science, psychology and philosophy.

 X-Phi is not just a serious of extended thought experiments: it has very practical applications.
 For example, the recent financial meltdown was caused by many people making various choices and judgments.
 These people included not only the lenders and administrators of high risk loans, but the recipients of these loans, and the various government agencies involved in regulating the loans.
 All these people made what in hindsight are appallingly bad choices.
 However, at the time, these choices may have seemed quite reasonable.
 By studying the factors that lead people to make bad choices, the hope is they won’t make them again.